gopi487krishna/proposal-gsoc-2020/README.md

 **Improvements with the Existing Code Base**
 I would like to suggest out a few changes/ issues in the codebase of boost::astronomy::io to make it flexible, perform better , confirm to the fits standard

  - Currently the fits module does not confirm strictly to the fits standards
+	 -
+ - List item

 ## Programming Competency
 **Problem Statement**